-“I expected more from you Trudy Murphy” – Mrs Matthews
+“I expected more from you Trudy Murphy” – Mrs. Matthews

 Close by to our school was a large vacant plot of land with a creek running through it.
-Local neighbourhood kids had built dirt bike tracks through it and a makeshift flying fox swing across the river.
+Local neighborhood kids had built dirt bike tracks through it and a makeshift flying fox swing across the river.
 During lunchtime, my new friends and I would take off to “The Creek”, as we called it, to hang out.

 You can imagine the hell storm that followed with our parents being contacted and detention assignments for what, at the time, felt like an eternity.
-But the worst part, and the moment that still lives inside me today, was the look of disappointment on Mrs Matthew’s face when she saw me and her words “I expected more from you Trudy Murphy”.
+But the worst part, and the moment that still lives inside me today, was the look of disappointment on Mrs. Matthew’s face when she saw me and her words “I expected more from you Trudy Murphy”.
 During her meeting with my parents, Mrs Matthews warned them that I had fallen in with “a bad crowd” and she was worried that they would hold me back.

 As a teenager, I really didn’t know what to do with this information.
 When you’re in school it’s difficult to change your friends and I had felt lucky that they had accepted and included me in their group.
-But as an adult I realize that if you want to change your life, sometimes you have to change your friends.
+But as an adult, I realize that if you want to change your life, sometimes you have to change your friends.